Superjie13/draw_rectangles/README.md

 #### Other Features
 - Zoom in and out
 - Pan the image
-- undo the rectangle
+- Ando the rectangle
-- __automatically convert the coordinates to the original image coordinates__
+- __Automatically convert the coordinates to the original image coordinates__

 ### Installation
 - Clone the repository